 If the security measures that we use to protect customer or personal information are ineffective, we may lose users of our services, which could reduce our revenue, tarnish our reputation, and subject us to significant liability.
 We rely on security and authentication technology licensed from third parties.
 With this technology, we perform real-time credit card authorization and verification, as well as the encryption of other selected secure customer data.
 We cannot predict whether these security measures could be circumvented by new technological developments.
-Further, the audit processes and controls used within our production platforms may not be sufficient to identify and prevent errors or deliberate misuse.
-In addition, our software, databases and servers may be vulnerable to computer viruses, physical or electronic attacks and similar disruptions.
+Further, the audit processes, penetration and vulnerability testing, and controls used within our production platforms may not be sufficient to identify and prevent errors or deliberate misuse.
+In addition, our software, databases and servers may be vulnerable to computer viruses, physical or electronic attacks, and similar disruptions.
 We may need to spend significant resources to protect against security breaches or to alleviate problems caused by any breaches.
 We cannot assure that we can prevent all security breaches.

-A data breach or security incident could result in a loss of confidential data, give rise to remediation and other expenses, expose us to liability under the Health Insurance Portability and Accountability Act (HIPAA), the Health Information Technology for Economic and Clinical Health Act (HITECH), state privacy laws, consumer protection laws, common law theories or other laws, subject us to litigation and federal and state governmental inquiries, damage our reputation, and otherwise be disruptive to our business.
+A data breach or security incident could result in a loss of confidential data, give rise to remediation and other expenses, expose us to liability under HIPAA, the Health Information Technology for Economic and Clinical Health Act (HITECH), state privacy laws, consumer protection laws, common law theories or other laws, subject us to litigation and federal and state governmental inquiries, damage our reputation, and otherwise be disruptive to our business.

-We collect and store sensitive information, including intellectual property individually identifiable health information, provider credentialing and privileging data, and other personally identifiable information, on our networks.
+We collect and store sensitive information, including intellectual property, individually identifiable health information, provider credentialing and privileging data, and other personally identifiable information, on our networks.
 The secure maintenance of this information is critical to our business operations.
-As a result, the continued development and enhancement of controls processes and practices designed to protect our information systems from attack, damage or unauthorized access remain a priority for us.
-We have implemented multiple layers of security measures to protect confidential data through technology, processes, and our people and our defenses are monitored and routinely tested internally and by external parties.
+As a result, the continued development and enhancement of controls, processes, and practices designed to protect our information systems from attack, damage, or unauthorized access remain a priority for us.
+We have implemented multiple layers of security measures to protect this confidential data through technology, processes, and our people, and our defenses are monitored and routinely tested internally and by external parties.
 Despite these efforts, a data breach or security incident could result from a variety of circumstances and events, including third-party action, system errors, employee negligence or error, malfeasance, computer viruses, failures during the process of upgrading or replacing software, databases, or components thereof, power outages, hardware failures, telecommunication failures, user errors, catastrophic events, or threats from malicious persons and groups, new vulnerabilities, and advanced new attacks against information systems.
+In addition, third party IT vendors may not provide us with fixes or updates to hardware or software in a manner as to avoid an unauthorized loss or disclosure or to address a known vulnerability, which may subject us to known threats or downtime as a result of those delays.

-There can be no assurance, we will not be subject to data incidents that bypass our security measures, result in loss of confidential information or disrupt our information systems or business.
-Data incidents could result in interruptions, delays, the loss, access misappropriation, and disclosure or corruption of data and could damage our reputation.
-In addition, data incidents could expose us and our customers to liability under privacy, security and consumer protection laws, such as HIPAA, or litigation under these or other laws, including common law theories, and subject us to federal and state governmental inquiries or enforcement, especially if a large number of individuals are affected or if the compromised information is highly sensitive.
-Like many other organizations, we have experienced data incidents from time to time in the course of our business and handled these incidents in accordance with our understanding of the applicable laws.
+There can be no assurance that we will not be subject to data incidents that bypass our security measures, result in loss of confidential information, or disrupt our information systems or business.
+Data incidents could result in interruptions, delays, loss, access, misappropriation, and disclosure or corruption of data and could damage our reputation.
+In addition, data incidents could expose us and our customers to liability under privacy, security, and consumer protection laws, such as HIPAA, or litigation under these or other laws, including common law theories, and subject us to federal and state governmental inquiries or enforcement, especially if a large number of individuals are affected or if the compromised information is highly sensitive.
+Like many other organizations, we have experienced data incidents from time to time in the course of our business and handled these incidents in accordance with our internal policies and understanding of the applicable laws.